getgauge/documentation/user/source/execution/executing_a_group_of_specification.html.md

+---
+title : Executing a group of specification
+---

 # Executing a group of specification
 Specifications can be distributed into groups and `--group` | `-g` flag provides the ability to execute a specific group.